makohda/IDRC_first_step_course_2018/README.md

     Java HotSpot(TM) 64-Bit Server VM (build 25.181-b13, mixed mode)

 ## Install homebrew, a nice packge manager for macOS
-A package manager manage softwares (packages), such as install, update, and remove.
+A package manager maintains softwares (packages), such as install, update, and remove.
 Of course, you can manage your computer, but we usually use a package manager to make it easier.
-Go to this page, https://brew.sh/ then, follow the install instration.
+Go to this page, https://brew.sh/ then, follow the install instruction.
 Open Terminal.app (is located on /Application/Utilities), then type this shell command
 `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 _The administrator password will be required in this process_